Powerful Fire Simulation

 Import CAD Models

-Alternately, a drawing in GIF, JPG, or PNG format can be imported and then used as a background to help you rapidly draw your model directly over the image.
+Alternatively, a drawing in GIF, JPG, or PNG format can be imported and then used as a background to help you rapidly draw your model directly over the image with familiar 3D CAD tools.

 PyroSim includes tools to help you create and validate multiple meshes.
 Multiple meshes allow you to: use parallel processing to speed the solution, conform your meshes to the geometry to reduce the number of cells and solution time, and change the resolution of different meshes to focus of regions of interest.